 Finding the right place:

-Johan Snyman and Laetitia Bull, together with Johan and Lenda Müller, who would later joined as staff members, also attended the CEF course in Switzerland.
-Now they were ready to start giving training, but a suitable place to accommodate students and present training, was still lacking.
-An old South African Railway hostel in the town of Breyton near Ermelo was vacant and it was made available to CET.
+Johan Snyman and Laetitia Bull, together with Johan and Lenda Müller, who would later join as staff members, also attended the CEF course in Switzerland.
+They were now ready to start presenting training, but a suitable place to accommodate students and present training, was still lacking.
+An old South African Railway hostel in the town of Breyton near Ermelo was vacant and was made available to CET.
 However, this was soon withdrawn when people realised that persons of all races would attend the course.
 Another place had to be found.

 God prepares the way: